 - Minnesota Board of Water and Soil Resources

 - Minnesota Pollution Control Agency

 - Minnesota Public Facilities Authority

-• Minnesota Department of Health
+- Minnesota Department of Health

-A list of grant programs from regional, state, and national agencies and organizations are included in Table followed by details on common grant and funding programs.
+A list of grant programs from regional, state, and national agencies and organizations are included in Table 5-2 followed by details on common grant and funding programs.
+Grant funding will be pursued to support the NCRWMO cost share dollars, along with supporting cost share dollars of partners such as the Dakota County SWCD and member communities.
+Allocation of grant dollars will follow the implementation schedule laid out within the implementation tables.